NHMS BIKE RACING Series

 - The NHMS series runs from April through August and series winners are determined based upon the total points accumulated during the season.

-- Races are run as point races with every third lap counting as a point lap.
+- Races are run as point races with every third lap counting as a point lap, except on the Magic Mile course which has a sprint lap every fifth lap.
 Points are awarded to the top three racers to cross the line on a points lap, with 3 points to the top finisher, 2 to the second place rider, and 1 to the third place rider.
 Double points are awarded to the top three finishers in the midpoint sprint and the final lap.

 - Point totals in the A, B and C group are determined based upon applying a seven place ranking system to each race.
 The top seven racers for each race will get points (7,6,5,4,3,2,1).
 A racer who scores at least one point, but is not in the top seven racers for a race, will also get one point for the race.